xcelliott/txt-to-xlsx/README.md

 # txt-to-xlsx

-The prupose of this program is to convert a text file to a formatted Excel document.
+The purpose of this program is to convert a text file to a formatted Excel document.

 First, click the 'Choose File' button to open File Explorer From here, navigate to the .txt file that you would like to parse